 Dystonia: Abnormal muscle tone characterized by prolonged muscle contractions.

-Treatment to date included chiropractic care, neurologic, orthopedic and physical medicine consultations.
-The orthopedic surgeon diagnosed a tear in shoulder and recommended surgery.
+Treatment to date included chiropractic care, neurologic, orthopedic, and physical medicine consultations.
+The orthopedic surgeon diagnosed a tear in the shoulder and recommended surgery.
 The neurologist injected Botox repeatedly on both sides of her neck which resulted in head and neck weakness precipitating nausea.
 Facet injections provided no significant relief.
-MRI of the brain, cervical and thoracic spine were all normal except mild degenerative changes at C5/6.
+MRI of the brain, cervical and thoracic spine were all normal except for mild degenerative changes at C5/6.